This is your chance to save a memento of a year of pictures of your Child learning new and exciting Martial Arts

 Our top Martial Artist has over 40 years in the making.
 Master Tim Snedeker started his Martial Arts journey in 1968, and holds different black belts under various Martial Arts styles and a lifetime dedicated in learning directly from the Great Martial Artist and Martial Artist Hall of Famer of our time like Grand Master George A.Dillman (Ryukyu Kempo), the late Grand Master Wally Jay (Small Circle Jujitsu), & the late Grand Master Remi A. Presas (Modern Arnis), as well as Sifu Augustine Fong (Gung Fu Wing Chun), and Grand Master Will Higgingbotham (Kyusho-Jitsu).

 Master Snedeker relies on Master Joe Alexander to handle the everyday teachings.
 Master Alexander started in 1978 as a Judoka, and has been Master Snedeker's "Close Door Deshi" since the early 90's.
-His first passion was Judo in which he started at an early age of seven.
-He has been exposed to Ryukyu Kempo, Small Circle Jujitsu & Modern Arnis teachings, and the application of Pressure Point Secrets.
+He has been exposed to Ryukyu Kempo, Small Circle Jujitsu & Modern Arnis teachings, and the application of Pressure Point Secrets (Kyusho-jitsu & Tuite-jitsu).
 He's also a Wing Chun Kuen Instructor with Master Snedeker under Sifu Ip Man linage.

 Print our Flyers?